-A cable gland (P/N 610756, included with the control panel accessory package) should be installed on the solenoid valve connector to insure adequate wire strain relief.
+A cable gland (P/N 610756) should be installed on the solenoid valve connector to insure adequate wire strain relief.

 Failure to follow these instructions may result in WARNING: improper engine operation and/or engine damage.
 Bi-fuel setup is restricted to qualified personnel only.